-Mukang Cho founded Morning Calm Management and is the firm’s Chief Executive Officer and Principal.
-He has been involved in all aspects of the firm’s development since inception and is responsible for strategic planning, operations and all investment and capital markets activities.
+Mukang Cho founded Morning Calm Management and is the firm’s Chief Executive Officer and Managing Principal.
+He has been involved in all aspects of the firm’s development since inception and is responsible for strategic planning, operations and all acquisition, disposition and other capital markets activities.
 Prior to joining Morning Calm Management, Mr. Cho was Chief Executive Officer and Principal of a privately held real estate investment and management company, a Managing Principal in charge of real estate strategy at Crown Capital Management and its affiliates, and a partner in the real estate practice group of Kirkland & Ellis.
 He began his career as a corporate attorney at Cravath, Swaine & Moore in New York and then served as a principal of Trifecta, a distress focused middle market investment firm.
 In his capacities as principal and advisor, Mr. Cho has successfully completed hundreds of transactions with an aggregate value in excess of $100 billion.

 Mr. Cho is a member of the President’s Council of The Real Estate Roundtable and the Cornell Real Estate Council.
 He is also a Vice Chairman of the Medical Peace Foundation, a non-profit organization started by his father, Ambassador Key-Sung Cho, which develops free medical centers around the world.

 Mr. Cho graduated with a J.D. from Harvard Law School and a B.A.
 From Cornell University (with distinction).